Rattan Weavers

 The revival of an almost extinct British industry is at the heart of the Soane rattan story, which now continues with the making of furniture and lighting based on the principles of integrity and longevity.

 In 2010, after eight years working with Angraves, the last rattan workshop in England, Lulu received news that it was going into administration.
-Faced with the possibility of these specialist skills vanishing from Britain altogether, and the end of 125 years of rattan weaving in Leicester, Lulu decided to establish Soane’s own workshop in the city.
-Soane is now proud to have initiated its own thriving apprenticeship scheme to foster skills passed down over generations, with four craftspeople having completed our rattan apprenticeship programme to date, and another 9 apprentices currently in training.
+Faced with the possibility of these specialist skills vanishing from Britain altogether, and the end of 150 years of rattan weaving in Leicester, Lulu decided to establish Soane’s own workshop in the city.
+Over the last 15 years Soane has revitalised the craft, growing from just 2 makers in 2011 to 18 today.
+Despite Soane’s progress in reinvigorating rattan weaving, it must be classified as critically endangered on the Heritage Crafts’ Red List of Endangered Crafts as the only active workshop in the UK.
+Soane is building on its commitment to secure the continuation of rattan weaving and is certainly not complacent in believing that its work is done in training a new generation of makers!

 Rattan really is an extraordinary material, stronger and more durable than most other plants used for weaving.
 Given its robust nature, the making by hand of traditional rattan furniture is a labour-intensive process.